 Kit Kat should be stored in a cold and dry place, so you would preserve the ingredients in a good condition.
 If you expose your chocolate bar to hot temperatures and in light places, you should not expect that your Kit Kat will stay in good quality.

-Is It Safe to Eat Kit Kat After Expiration Date?
+Is It Okay to Eat Kit Kat After Expiration Date?

 The date put on the package does not mean that your Kit Kat would go bad, so it is okay to eat your chocolate bar even after the date passes.
 If there is something wrong with the ingredients, you will notice changes in color, texture, or you might even notice some mold.